MikeTheReader/advent-of-code-2019/src/day-1/README.md

 Next is to iterate through the file (using a utility I already created for parsing lines of a file), converting it to an number, and adding it to a running total.
 I'll so this part in the `executeFirstHalf` function itself.

+## Part 2

+Okay, so we've added a bit of recursiveness to the whole thing.
+I'm going to go ahead and implement a newer function that will use the older function recursively.

+## Unit Tests

+First, is the tests.
+The tests themselves should look very similar to the part 1 tests, in that we'll give a number and expect a result.